Day Without Art began on December 1st 1989 as the national day of action and mourning in response to the AIDS crisis.

 Suggestions: Day With(out) Art/AIDS Awareness

-Posters -- Design a poster, banner, or broadside for display and distribution.
+Posters & Graphics -- Design a posters or a banner for display or distribution.
 Posters can be created by individual artists or by groups in a classroom or workshop.
 Large posters can be displayed outdoors, in public place, or in galleries, hallways, AIDS service organizations, schools, etc. Smaller posters can be photocopied and distributed widely.
 Posters can be designed as a graphic design project or artist workshop.
 T-shirts, sticker or other items can also be designed, worn and shared.
 For examples of AIDS posters and graphics, see Gran Fury, Poster Virus, The Stigma Project, Visual AIDS Print+, Graphic Intervention.

-Action -- Plan an action/observance in your workplace, classroom, or neighborhood specific to your community. you can organize a Ribbon Bee and distribute Red Ribbons and HIV/AIDS information; Organize a clothing or food drive for your local AIDS service organization; Start an AIDS fundraiser for your local AIDS Service Organization (bake sale, art auction, AIDS Walk); organize a rally, candlelight vigil or moment of silence; Pin red ribbons to trees or public spaces; Create a names memorial wall; Contact your local politician and let them know you support more AIDS related funding and services; Set up a special display of books and resource materials about HIV/AIDS at your local library; Encourage HIV testing; Distribute free condoms; Volunteer at or make a donation to an AIDS program
+Action -- Plan an action/observance in your workplace, classroom, or neighborhood specific to your community. you can organize a Ribbon Bee and distribute Red Ribbons with current HIV statistics; Organize a clothing or food drive for your local AIDS service organization; Start an AIDS fundraiser for your local AIDS Service Organization (bake sale, art auction, or even a small dinner party); Organize a rally, candlelight vigil or moment of silence; Post flyer or poster in your neighborhood to raise awareness; Create a names memorial wall; Contact your local politician and let them know you support more AIDS related funding and services; Set up a special display of books and resource materials about HIV/AIDS at your local library; Encourage HIV testing; Distribute free condoms; Volunteer or make a donation to your local AIDS service organization.